PeppeBrischetto/Analysis_tracker_v1.0/Analysis/README.txt

 B_trackFinder_plot.C 	find the tracks and plot them.
 OBSOLETE

+C_plot_tracks_theta.C	plot tracks from files Tracks on the horizontal plane

-C_plot_tracks.C		plot tracks from files Tracks
+C_plot_tracks_Phi.C	plot tracks from files Tracks on the vertical plane

 C_plot_phi.C		plot phi spectra of a single SiC